thoughtbot/laptop/README.md

 * PG repo
   * If after installing all dependancies you are getting `Invalid CSS` error in the browser, it might be Node version.
 Check that you are using `v0.12`.
 * Elasticsearch 5.5.2 issue
-  * After running the laptop script, Elasticsearch will be installed as version 5.5.2, which is the current stable version.
-Currently, this version is not compatible with the configuration in the `policygenius` application.
+  After running the laptop script, Elasticsearch will be installed as version 5.5.2, which is the current stable version.
+You may encounter issues when seeding the `policygenius` application related to this Elasticsearch version.
+If so, you will need to uninstall Elasticsearch and reinstall with version 2.4.

-  * In order to resolve this issue, you will need to uninstall Elasticsearch and reinstall with version 2.4.
+  * Follow the commands at [this gist]( https://gist.github.com/jkubacki/e2dd904bd648b0bd4554 ) for removing Elasticsearch and uninstalling through Homebrew.
-  * Follow the commands on [this gist]( https://gist.github.com/jkubacki/e2dd904bd648b0bd4554 ) for removing Elasticsearch and uninstalling through Homebrew.
+  * Run `ps aux | grep elasticsearch` to ensure that the Elasticsearch process started in the laptop script is not still running.
+If it is, kill the process with `kill -9 $PID` where `$PID` is the ID for the Elasticsearch process.
   * Then, run `brew search elasticsearch` to see a current list of Elasticsearch versions and install `elasticsearch@2.4` through Homebrew with `brew install elasticsearch@2.4`.
   * Once installed, run `brew services start elasticsearch@2.4` and you should be able to seed the database (don't forget to drop, create and migrate if necessary!) properly.
 What it sets up